 Effective adoption of the cloud will be a pivotal factor in deciding who emerges on top and who falls behind their competitors in this new age of digital banking

-It is no surprise that cloud-based core banking has grown in popularity as much as it has, as its allure and promise offer newfound flexibility for banks — from saving time and money to improving agility and scalability.
+It is no surprise that cloud-native core banking has grown in popularity as much as it has, as its allure and promise offer newfound flexibility for banks — from saving time and money to improving agility and scalability.
 The primary key differences are:

 In an on-premise environment, resources are deployed in-house and within your bank’s IT infrastructure.
 You are responsible for maintaining the solution and all its related processes.
 In the cloud, resources are hosted on the premises of a service provider.
 However, you are able to access those resources and use them at any given time.
 There are no capital expenses and data can be backed up regularly.
 It allows you to connect with customers, partners, and other businesses with minimal effort.

 When you deploy software on premise, you are responsible for the ongoing costs of the server hardware, power consumption, and space.
-When you use a cloud-based model, you only need to pay a fixed fee to the SaaS provider.
+When you use a cloud-native model, you only need to pay a fixed fee to the SaaS provider.
 It offers you the ability to reduce system maintenance costs, which lowers legacy technology worries.
 This allows you to spend budgets on innovation, customer satisfaction and growing the business.

 As a bank, you must have a certain level of security and privacy.
-Security concerns remain the number one barrier to a cloud-based solution, which an on-premises environment provides.
+Security concerns remain the number one barrier to a cloud-native solution, which an on-premises environment provides.
 However, in a cloud environment, high levels of security are ensured, and others can’t access the data as most cloud providers ensure proper isolation of data per client.
 It is hard to let control go to another party when it comes to security, but cloud providers have huge teams that dedicatedly work on security and that is something that a bank can never match themselves.

 • A very high level of automation, which results in the cloud solution provider being able to maintain a zero touch environment without human interaction.